 The actual process of registering a copyright is similar.
 All you need to do is fill in the relevant forms and attach a sample of your work to your country’s respective copyright office.

-Afterwards, your copyright will be officially recognised by the law and you will receive your certificate containing registration date and number of your work within 4 months.
+Afterwards, your copyright will be officially recognised by the law, and you will receive your certificate containing the registration date and number of your work within 4 months.

 Many countries share similar laws regarding copyrights.
-However, in order to ensure that your copyright is protected in most countries, the Berne Convention treaty was created.
+However, the Berne Convention treaty was created to ensure that your copyright is protected in most countries.

-This is what makes the country you are registering in one of the most factors regarding an “international copyright.”
+This makes the country you are registering in one of the most important factors regarding an “international copyright.”

 Berne convention signatories